SingularityNET-Archive/SingularityNET-Archive-GitBook/timeline/2024/september-2024/week-39.md

 #### Keywords/tags:
 - **topics covered:** Onboarding, Documentation, Ambassador Program marketing, Zealot, mascot, chatbot, Notion, Q4 2024 budget,
 - **emotions:** Friendly, warm, ideas, progressive
+## Saturday 28th September 2024

+### Gamers Guild

+- **Type of meeting:** Biweekly
+- **Present:** Slate [**facilitator**], devon [**documenter**], Gorga Siagian, hotasiro, martinsoki, malik, CollyPride, SubZero, hufiumer69, rebel, TheFreysDeFi, scarecrow, kateri
+- **Purpose:** Regular meeting of Gamers' Guild.
+This meeting centered around participants showcasing their progress and discussing improvements for their workgroup models.
+#### Discussion Points:
+- Slate outlined the meeting agenda
+- Slate began by noting that the Gamers' Guild budget was approved in the initial iterations, highlighting that the quarterly report was well-prepared and met everyone's expectations.
+He congratulated all the members of the guild.
+- Next, workgroup updates were presented, and Kateri showcased the Archives Workgroup model.
+It featured an impressive design that conveyed the ambiance of a library.
+Suggestions included enhancing the detailing and slightly increasing the length of the upper floor.
+- CollyPride presented the R&D Guild model, which required significant revisions as it resembled the Video Workgroup's building.
+Slate agreed to help help the creators in revamping it.
+- Photogee presented the Dework PBL Workgroup model, which featured an attractive design with a helipad on top.
+Inside, there were images of Dework displayed on the walls.
+Slate suggested arranging the pictures more orderly and recommended adding additional elements related to Dework PBL.
+He noted that the colors and textures should reflect the Dework aesthetic, but overall, it was a commendable model.
+- Martin presented the Treasury Guild, starting with an exterior view of the building, which featured "Treasury Guild" prominently displayed along with a dollar sign above.
+Inside, there was a depiction of the treasury dashboard and a counter where members were conducting transactions.
+A vault, guarded by security personnel, was also included, along with a newly added treasury meeting room.
+Suggestions were made for improvements, indicating that many additional elements could enhance the building.
+- Finally, Malik showcased the Education Guild building, which featured impressive interior design and a futuristic aesthetic, including a hologram representing a digital twin.
+The walls displayed infographics and NFTs.
+The main suggestion was to reduce the building's size, to which Malik responded that the Education Guild has many upcoming projects, and that space could be utilized to represent them.
+- Slate then announced the workgroup creators who will assist him in developing the VR map.
+The two modelers are Gorga and Kateri who created the Archives Workgroup.
+He also mentioned that he will soon select two additional workgroup creators as the quarter begins, noting that everyone now understands how to build on Roblox.
+- Slate also mentioned that he is exploring ways to incorporate the Sophiaverse dialogue system into the game.

+#### Decision Items:
+- Kateri and Gorga will assist Slate in making the VR map
+  - [**rationale**] This is due to their good development skills.
+- Treasury guild and archives workgroup models were finalized
+  - [**rationale**] They are mostly complete.

+#### Action Items:
+- [**action**] Animation & Dialogue System - Education Guild [**assignee**] malik, hufiumer69 [**due**] 12 October 2024 [**status**] in progress
+- [**action**] Animation and dialogue system - Treasury Guild [**assignee**] martinsoki, scare-crow [**due**] 12 October 2024 [**status**] in progress
+- [**action**] Animation and dialogue - Archives Workgroup [**assignee**] GorgaSeagian, kateri [**due**] 12 October 2024 [**status**] in progress
+- [**action**] Department Creation - Dework PBL [**assignee**] rebel, Photogee [**due**] 12 October 2024 [**status**] in progress
+- [**action**] Department Creation - R&D Guild [**assignee**] oep, CollyPride [**due**] 12 October 2024 [**status**] in progress

+#### Game Rules:
+No games played

+#### Keywords/tags:
+- **topics covered:** Roblox, metaverse, department creation, work updates, mentorship, Animation, Map creation, dialogue, VR map
+- **emotions:** Friendly, Collaborative, informative, Building, contributive
+- **games played:** no game